 Do Press-On Nails Ruin Your Nails?

 Nowadays, lots of companies produce better quality press-on nails.
 They not only look great, but they are also specially designed for safe use on natural nails.

 The best quality ones are usually made of acrylic resin.
 They are durable and they look great too.
-Most of these press-on nails come in kits, and they already include different sizes of press-on nails plus the adhesive you should use.
+Most of these press-on nails come in kits, and they already include different sizes of press-on nails plus the adhesive tabs or nail glue you should use.

 Here’s an example:

 - 💚 【 Package Contains 】 24 pieces...

 - 💚 【 Salon-Quality 】 KXAMELIE...

 - 【Hot Fashion Theme】KXAMELIE always...

 The problem happens when you try to substitute the included nail adhesive with a different one.

 Let’s say you lost the nail glue or you’ve run out and just can’t wait for your order online.